-Over three decades in private-independent schools, I was a teacher, department head, division head / high school principal, and an Assistant Head of School, not to mention a whole host of other roles, like soccer coach, task force leader, etc. Now I consult on various topics related to curriculum, assessment, and instruction, as well as in school leadership, including school-wide strategic planning and transformative academic leadership.
+I spent three decades as an educator and leader in private-independent schools, and now I consult on various topics related to curriculum, assessment, and instruction, as well as in school leadership, including school-wide strategic planning and transformative academic leadership.

 As a teacher, I primarily taught courses in history and government, in the most student-centered ways I was able.
 People know me for “alternative,” authentic approaches to assessment—thinking like an assessor about what students know and can do—and for my progressive approaches to teaching, including project-based and inquiry-based learning, and for my work in online and distance learning.
 Occasionally I write about curriculum, assessment, and instruction in the humanities, and I lead workshops on how to build mission-/values-based coursework that students love.

 All opinions expressed on my blog are exclusively my own, and do not necessarily express those of my employer, ISM inc.